chaocodes/nightscout-display/README.md

 ## Local Development

-Run the app with `uv run -m src/main`
+Run the app with `uv run -m src.main`

 Outside of a raspberry pi, this will use PyGame to create the window.